 The guidelines in this document are intended to be applied to nonlinear finite element analysis for the safety verification of reinforced and prestressed concrete structures under quasi-static, monotonic loading.
-It current guidelines could not be validated for a case of a reinforced concrete girder with a low longitudinal reinforcement ratio and without stirrups.
-At the moment of issuing the document, this is under investigation. should be ensured that the analysis at hand is validated for similar structural types, presence of stirrups, presence of pre-stressing and reinforcement ratios.
+It should be ensured that the analysis at hand is validated for similar structural types, presence of stirrups, presence of pre-stressing and reinforcement ratios.

-Guidelines for Page: 7 of 66
+Guidelines for Page: 7 of 68

-Nonlinear Finite Element Analysis of Issued: 2 April 2020
+Nonlinear Finite Element Analysis of Issued: 2 November 2020

-Concrete Structures Version: 2.2
+Concrete Structures Version: 2.3

-RTD: 1016-1:2020 Status: Final
+RTD: 1016-1:2022 Status: Final